-This page describes how to use the liblfds library in terms of compiling and linking, and then covers the novel and pecuilar issues which originate in the lock-free nature of the data structures in the library.
+This page describes how to use the liblfds library, and then covers the novel and pecuilar issues which originate in the lock-free nature of the data structures in the library.

-Where-ever possible such issues have been hidden from the user, but there are some - those here - which simply cannot be hidden and the user has to know about them.
+Where-ever possible such issues have been hidden from the user, but there are some which simply cannot be hidden and as such the user has be aware of them.

 Library Initialization and Cleanup

 No library initialization or cleanup are required.

 To use liblfds, include the header file liblfds711.h and link as normal to the library in your build.

 The liblfds library performs no memory allocation or deallocation.
 Accordindly, there are no new and delete functions, but rather init and cleanup.